Fwanu/IT122-121/README.md

 # IT122
-DSA (Data Structures and Algorithms) stuff
+DSA (Data Structures and Algorithms) & ComProg 2 stuff

 Dear fuckers I have allowed access to view the files in this repository...